-- 2.7.3.
+- 2.7.2.
+A firm's Management Responsibilities Map is, in effect, a sum of the individual Statements of Responsibilities and should therefore provide an overarching view of the allocation of Prescribed Responsibilities and Other Responsibilities across a firm. - 2.7.3.
 It is expected that the Management Responsibilities Map should confirm that no material gaps exist in relation to the governance structure/key functions of the firm.
 In the development of the Management Responsibilities Map any gaps identified should be rectified. - 2.7.4.
 Where there are revisions to a Statement of Responsibilities, consideration must be given to any impact on the Management Responsibilities Map any such revisions may have, and the Management Responsibilities Map should be updated appropriately. - 2.7.5.
 The clarity and transparency provided by the combined use of the Statements of Responsibilities and the Management Responsibilities Map is expected to be fundamental for firms in embedding effective governance frameworks. - 2.7.6.
-The following is a non-exhaustive list of areas where the Statements of Responsibilities and the Management Responsibilities Map will embed effective governance frameworks: - The establishment of a clear organisational structure; - The definition of transparent and consistent lines of responsibility; - > The internal review of the overall system of governance within the firm: - The promotion of an appropriate risk and compliance culture;
+The following is a non-exhaustive list of areas where the Statements of Responsibilities and the Management Responsibilities Map will embed effective governance frameworks: - The establishment of a clear organisational structure; - The definition of transparent and consistent lines of responsibility; - > The internal review of the overall system of governance within the firm:

-- The provision of induction and ongoing training to individuals in PCF roles; - Succession planning (mindful of diversity and inclusion considerations); - The assurance that all responsibilities making up the entire of the activities of the firm as captured and set out in the Management Responsibilities Map have been allocated to someone appropriate in the firm which gives firms certainty that there are no gaps or areas of activity for which no one is accountable.
+- The promotion of an appropriate risk and compliance culture; - The provision of induction and ongoing training to individuals in PCF roles; - Succession planning (mindful of diversity and inclusion considerations); - The assurance that all responsibilities making up the entirety of the activities of the firm as captured and set out in the Management Responsibilities Map have been allocated to someone appropriate in the firm which gives firms certainty that there are no gaps or areas of activity for which no one is accountable.